 It’s important to consider the downsides of cash-out refinancing for student loans as well.

 • You give up certain borrower protections.
-Rolling a federal student loan into your mortgage forces you to give up certain borrower protections that come with federal loans, such as income-based repayment plans, loan forgiveness, and other options through the Department of Education.
+Refinancing a federal student loan via a cash-out refinance means you forfeit certain borrower protections that come with federal loans, such as income-based repayment plans, loan forgiveness, and other options through the Department of Education.

 • You turn unsecured debt into secured debt.
 Student loans don’t require any collateral.
 However, your mortgage does, which means that you turn what was once unsecured debt into secured debt.
 If you stop making your mortgage payments, you could lose your home to foreclosure.

 • You’ll pay closing fees.
 You’ll pay closing costs to refinance a mortgage, which can include title fees, appraisal fees, settlement fees, recording fees, land surveys, and transfer tax.
 The amount you’ll pay depends on your mortgage, the terms, and your state.
+They can be 3% to 5% of the loan’s value.
 You’ll want to consider whether these fees are worth what you’ll gain by refinancing.

 When to Execute a Student Loan Cash-Out Refinance